Rob Roy Boat Club

-The club was founded in 1880, making it one of the older clubs in Cambridge.

-On 5 June 1880 an item appeared in the Cambridge Chronicle as follows:

-Strict temperance is no longer enforced to either language or liquors.

 Racing

 Club members compete at head races and regattas ranging from local events on the River Cam, through to the major national events such as Henley Royal Regatta and the National Rowing Championships, to the World Cup Regattas and World Championships.

 The club also competes in the Cambridge Town Bumps, which provides an enjoyable end to the summer regatta season.
 The first men's crew held the Headship from 1998 to 2006.

 Events

 Rob Roy organises the Cambridge Small Boats Head which is held in early October each year (for coxed and coxless pairs, and single and double sculls), and the Cambridge Autumn Head which is held in mid October each year (for coxed and coxless fours and quads, and eights).